 When the file verification scan begins, a synchronization process compares the cache indexes at the source with the destination.
 The file verification scan then examines the locations selected for backup.
 If the scan detects any new, changed, or deleted files, those changes are added to the to-do list, then backed up to your archive at the destination.
 On Mac devices, the file verification scan is the only time the Code42 app removes deleted files from the backup archive.

 When does the file verification scan occur?

-By default, the scan is set to automatically run every day, but this schedule can be changed by updating the Verify selection every setting in device backup settings.
+By default, the scan is set to automatically run every day, but this schedule can be changed by updating the Preferred time for verification scan setting in device backup settings.
 CrashPlan periodically runs additional verification scans to detect data corruption, purge files that are no longer selected for backup, and prune file versions and deleted files according to your frequency and version settings.

 In addition, there are times when a file verification scan is automatically triggered: